labtempo/osiris-binaries/README.md

 ## Distributed Staging/Production environment setup (Ubuntu 16.04 64-bit)

-You can set up a distributed environment for OSIRIS Framework.
-For staging/production purposes, where each container (RabbitMQ, SensorNet database, SensorNet OMCP, VirtualSensorNet database, VirtualSensorNet OMCP) should run on separatedly hosts.
+You can set up a distributed environment for OSIRIS Framework For staging/production purposes, where each container (RabbitMQ, SensorNet database, SensorNet OMCP, VirtualSensorNet database, VirtualSensorNet OMCP) should run on separatedly hosts.

 Please do the following steps in the presented order: